Here at Fusion Eye Care, our highly trained optometrists are here to help you with your scleral lenses.

 Conditions like keratoconus or pellucid marginal corneal degeneration are able to cause cornea irregularities.
 Surgery like refractive surgery or keratoplasty might also lead to corneal irregularities.
 When a cornea isn’t smooth, then vision isn’t as easily corrected with the majority of soft contact lenses or any spectacles.
 Scleral lenses are able to mask such irregularities and provide a smoother front surface for improved vision.

 A number of patients have various disorders that might impact the quantity of tears or their quality, which hurts the eye’s surface in terms of its health and smoothness.
 Dry eye syndrome, Sjogren’s syndrome, neurotrophic keratopathy, Stevens Johnson syndrome, and graft vs. host disease are all such instances.
+If you happen to suffer from dry eyes, be sure to ask about our dry eye treatment.
 A number of inflammatory conditions such as ocular cicatricial pemphigoid and limbal stem cell deficiency are also things that cause severe damage to an eye’s front surface.
 Patients that are unable to completely close their lids might also suffer from health problems regarding their eye surfaces.
 A scleral lens often has a fluid reservoir underneath it that can enhance comfort, possibly even letting a corneal surface heal.

 Patients that need their vision corrected but can’t wear different contact lenses might just find that scleral lenses are quite a bit more comfortable than alternative lens designs.